NNU-Rocksat-X/Embedded-A/README.md

 Edit `teensy_toolchain.cmake`
 Replace `/home/jet` with your username
 Move `Teensy4_CmakeLists.txt` to `arduino-1.8.19/hardware/teensy/avr/cores/teensy4/
+Rename the Teensy4_CMakeLists.txt you move to CMakeLists.txt

-First create the build directory
+Then Create the build directory
 `cmake -D CMAKE_TOOLCHAIN_FILE=./teensy_toolchain.cmake -B./build -H./`

 Then anytime you wish to build and load software onto the teensy: